It was based on the Diocese of London’s previous Shrinking the Footprint returns. The Diocese migrated to the new system when it opened in 2020.

 2022 returns showed that from 2005 to 2021, churches in the diocese saved on average:

 That was the best result of any year to date, showing how it is possible for churches to make a difference.

 The above figures were adjusted to allow for Covid lockdowns, so they were a true like for like comparison to previous years.

-In 2020, some entries were begun but not completed.
+Each year, some entries were begun but not completed.
 We want to make it easier for every church make good use of EFT, and get complete results.

 A warm thank you to every church, incumbent and church officer who contribute to submitting their figures each year.

 Annual Parish Returns can be found at Parish Returns.

 Log in at Annual Returns Online.
 Just enter your Username and Password, then you’re into the system, ready to go.

 The system opens each year in January.
 Churches need to complete their entries by the end of July, when the system closes to new entries.

 Energy use figures can be taken either from energy bills for the whole year, and/or meter readings from the beginning and end of that year.
 It is helpful to have those bills or readings to hand before logging in.